18 Must-Have Negotiation Skills For Procurement Professionals

 Although there are many types of procurement and purchasing, they both have one thing in common: to acquire the best product or services for the best possible price.
 Here are some examples of how procurement and purchasing are done:

-1. Competitive bidding
+1. Competitive Bidding

 This process is where suppliers submit their bids to provide goods and services.
 Thus, the government or a company chooses the bid that matches their requirements.

-2. Sole sourcing
+2. Sole Sourcing

 This process happens when there is only one supplier who can provide for the needs of the company.

-3. Open market
+3. Open Market

 This happens when a company purchases goods or services from the open market without any restriction to suppliers who can provide for its needs.